-- siting plan showing the location of proposed wells and associated oil and gas facility - plan showing existing structures within one (1) mile from the oil and gas operation - analysis of alternative sites - air quality plan - emergency preparedness and response plan - mitigation plans for impacts on agricultural land, land disturbance, cultural and historic resources, geologic hazards, natural resources, and scenic attributes and rural character - operations plan, including the method, schedule, and duration of time for drilling, completion, transporting, production, and post-operation activities - information surrounding land uses and potential impacts - transportation route and traffic plan - water quality plan - water supply and quantity necessary for all phases of the operation - plan identifying how water and the retrieved resource will be transported to and from the site, including options for both pipelines and vehicles - site electrification information
+- siting plan showing the location of proposed wells and associated oil and gas facility and identified features on the subject parcel where the facility is proposed - information showing existing structures within one (1) mile from the oil and gas operation - map showing other wells and oil and gas operations within one (1) mile of the site - analysis and consideration of at least three (3) alternative site locations - air quality plan - emergency preparedness and response plan, regular emergency response training with local agencies. - mitigation plans for impacts on agricultural land, land disturbance, cultural and historic resources, geologic hazards, natural resources, and scenic attributes and rural character - wetlands protection plan - operations plan, including the method, schedule, and duration of time for drilling, completion, transporting, production, and post-operation activities - information on surrounding land uses and potential impacts - transportation route and traffic plan - water quality plan - water supply and quantity necessary for all phases of the operation - plan identifying how water and the retrieved resource will be transported to and from the site, including options for both pipelines and vehicles - site electrification plan - waste disposal plan

-2. Review Process / Public Involvement
+2. Review Process / Public Involvement (12-400)

-Operators are required to participate in:
+The following steps are required as part of the public process for a new oil and gas operation:

-- a pre-application conference, which may involve a site visit to begin to identify potential site-specific issues and concerns - a neighborhood meeting with adjacent and surrounding landowners and other interested parties - a Planning Commission public hearing - a public hearing before the Board of County Commissioners - If the proposed well is on or near county open space, Parks and Open Space Advisory Committee (POSAC) review

-Notice to landowner, owners of land within one-half mile of the proposed oil and gas operation, and to residents (i.e., physical address) within one-half mile is required upon application submittal and before commencement of drilling and completion activity.
-Signage on site is also required.

-Multiple referrals to county departments and other agencies are required, and the county may hire technical experts at applicant's expense for assistance in reviewing the application.
+- Pre-application conference, which may involve a site visit to begin to identify potential site-specific issues and concerns - Neighborhood meeting with adjacent and surrounding landowners and other interested parties. - ➤ The neighborhood meeting must occur at least 20 days after the pre-application conference and requires a 14-day notice prior to the meeting. - An application cannot be submitted for 20 days following the neighborhood meeting in order for the applicant / operator to meaningfully consider the input at the neighborhood meeting in the proposal.
+A summary of the neighborhood meeting must be submitted with the application. - Notice to landowner, owners of land and water wells within one-half mile of the proposed oil and gas operation, and to residents (i.e., physical address) within one-half mile is required upon application submittal and before commencement of drilling and completion activity.
+Signage on site is also required. - Referrals to County departments, fire district, County Sheriff, adjacent municipalities, school district is required, and the county may hire technical experts at applicant's expense for assistance in reviewing the application. - If the proposed well is on or near county open space, Parks and Open Space Advisory Committee (POSAC) review may be required. - Site visit by staff - Planning Commission public hearing - Public hearing before the Board of County Commissioners

-3. Review Standards
+3. Review Standards (12-600)